 |||||||||||||||||||||||||||||||||||||||||

-Little Owls were seen in 2016 after a gap of one year but we did not record any sightings in 2017
+Little Owls were seen in 2016 after a gap of one year but sadly we did not record any sightings after that.

 Our habitat encourages natural nest building but we also provide 180+ nest boxes; you can imagine our housekeeping tasks every year to clean, sterilise and maintain these boxes!
 Volunteers are always welcome to come and help out!